| |

 About the Halloween Haberdashery Quilt, aka the Witch’s Hat Quilt

-The Halloween Haberdashery quilt measures approximately 53″ x 53″ when finished and consists of a combination of a witch hat, pumpkin, and “blank” blocks.
+The Halloween Haberdashery quilt measures approximately 53″ x 53″ when finished and combines a witch hat, pumpkin, and “blank” blocks.
 The blocks are all traditionally pieced (although we now have an FPP version available too).

-The witch hat blocks are made up of a pretty big piece of fabric and, because of that, are an enjoyable way to show off all of those novelty Halloween fabrics that you’ve been hoarding.
+The witch hat blocks are made up of a pretty big piece of fabric and are an enjoyable way to show off all of those novelty Halloween fabrics you’ve been hoarding.

-If you’re not in for making the entire quilt, you can make fewer blocks and turn them into a pillow, table runner, or table topper.
-We will chat more about other block options in another post.
+If you’re not interested in making the entire quilt, you can make fewer blocks and turn them into a pillow, table runner, or table topper.
+We will discuss other block options in another post.

 What is the Difficulty Level of the Pattern?

-This quilt is not a beginner quilt, but it’s not really advanced either.
-If you’re good with keeping your seam allowances at 1/4″ and are careful with your pressing, an advanced beginner could tackle it easily.
+This quilt is not a beginner quilt, but it’s not advanced either.
+If you’re good with keeping seam allowances at 1/4″ and are careful with pressing an advanced beginner could tackle it easily.

 How to Join the Quilt Along

-All of the quilt along steps and tips will be posted here on the blog.
+All of the quilt-along steps and tips will be posted on the blog.
 There is nothing to “sign up” for.
-You can also subscribe to my newsletter (link at the very top) to get weekly emails to know what new projects have been posted!
+You can also subscribe to my newsletter (link at the very top) to receive weekly emails about new projects!

-Also, follow me on Instagram as I’ll be doing quite a few InstaStories as we go giving you a bit more of the ‘behind the scenes of the quilt along.
-There is just more I can share in a video on Instagram than here in the text.
+Also, follow me on Instagram, as I’ll be doing quite a few InstaStories as we go, giving you a bit more of the ‘behind-the-scenes of the quilt along.

-Also, if you participate, make sure you tag me @polkadotchair and use the hashtag #HalloweenHaberdashery so everyone can see your creations.
+Also, if you participate, tag me @polkadotchair and use the hashtag #HalloweenHaberdashery so everyone can see your creations.
 (Also, if you share on Instagram and have a private account, your hashtag won’t show up in the search)

 Supplies Required